jburguete/jb/README.md

 Note that your code could also need additional libraries to "pkg-config" command.

-Note also that you can set another precision level.
+Note also that you can set another precision level (JBM\_PRECISION).

 BUILDING DINAMICALLY
 ____________________